Jefferies profit rises on higher investment banking income

 Net revenue grew about 9 percent to $875 million.

-The bank said its holdings in Knight Capital and Harbinger Group Inc (HRG.N), were marked down by $15 million.
+The bank said its holdings in Knight Capital and Harbinger Group Inc, were marked down by $15 million.

-Jefferies, which kicks off the reporting season for investment banks, is often viewed as an indicator of the performance of Wall Street banks such as Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N).
+Jefferies, which kicks off the reporting season for investment banks, is often viewed as an indicator of the performance of Wall Street banks such as Goldman Sachs Group Inc and Morgan Stanley.

 Jefferies expects to report its full first-quarter results on March 18.